ericksonaspa/Highly-Available-and-Scalable-Web-Application/README.md

 ### Check web service and load balancer

-1. To access through the Application Load Balancer configured for the web service, click the **Load Balancers** menu in the EC2 console and select the **Web-ALB** you created earlier.
+1. To access the Application Load Balancer configured for the web service, click the **Load Balancers** menu in the EC2 console and select the **Web-ALB** you created earlier.
 Copy **DNS name** from the basic configuration.

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/82858021-a521-4f2f-86cf-5b1dc61af107)

 2. Open a new tab in your web browser and paste the copied DNS name.
 You can see that web service is working as shown below.
-For the figure below, you can see that the web instance is running this web page.
+In the figure below, you can see that the web instance is running this web page.

 ![image](https://github.com/ericksonaspa/Highly-Available-and-Scalable-Web-Application/assets/77118362/039074f0-77a1-41ff-aef9-86938a46b4b2)